Credit: Tom Werner / DigitalVision / Getty Images

 Krystal Covington, MBA, is a business growth strategist with 15 years of experience in marketing and public relations.
 Her company, Go Lead Consulting, provides clients foundational tools to build new client and customer relationships.

-Covington founded Women of Denver, one of the largest privately held membership organizations in Denver, Colorado.
-Her program helps women increase their business acumen, sharpen leadership skills and connect with other high-achieving women.
+Covington founded Women of Denver, a former professional community for women leaders.
+Her work helps women increase their business acumen, sharpen leadership skills and connect with other high-achieving women.
 Covington received her MBA from Western Governors University in 2012.

 Featured Image: Tom Werner / DigitalVision / Getty Images